Academic Catalog

 Through the use of Degree Works and other advising planning materials, a Lake-Sumter Academic Advisor can help any student develop an academic plan that is aligned their degree and bachelor level plans.

-It is important to remember that college and university prerequisites are subject to change.
+It is important to remember prerequisites to bachelor's degrees are subject to change.
 Students should confirm updates with their intended bachelor level institution and view the current academic year’s Common Prerequisite Manual at www.floridashines.org.

 • If interested in guaranteeing admission to UCF, be sure to register for DirectConnect to UCF and meet with a UCF advisor

-• Meet with your assigned Academic Advisor prior to registration for last semester to complete a degree audit and confirm course selection
+• Meet with your assigned Academic Advisor prior to registration of your final semesters to review your Degree Works status, complete a degree audit, and confirm course selections for graduation

 • Complete the online LSSC Graduation Application prior to the advertised deadline